 When it comes to overclocking your CPU by changing the multiplier, which is the way we’ll be covering it in this guide, you’ve got three choices to get it done:

-The rest of this module will cover each of these three CPU overclocking methods, including a look at the pros and cons to each method to help you decide between them for your own situation
+The rest of this module will cover each of these three CPU overclocking methods, including a look at the pros and cons to each method to help you decide between them for your own situation.

 Step 1: Clean Your Case

+Because overclocking increases the heat generated by your CPU, you not only want to have a good CPU cooler as mentioned earlier, but you’ll want to also make sure your case airflow is on-point.
+That means getting rid of dust, so unless you’ve just built a brand new PC build from scratch, open up your case and clean it out with a can of compressed air or special computer vacuum.
 Use a soft long-bristle house-paint brush or cotton swab/bud to clean hard to reach areas.
 Don’t forget to remove dust on your case fans so they’re in peak condition, and clean any dust filters or grills that your case has.

 Step 2: Backup Important Data